• 1

 Please read the following Complaints Procedure before lodging a complaint.

-2. A person bringing a complaint against a publication (see member list here) must, unless exempted by the Executive Director of the Council, first lodge the complaint in writing with the editor of the publication.
+2. A person bringing a complaint against a publication (see member list here) must, unless exempted by the NZ Media Council, first lodge the complaint in writing with the editor of the publication.

 3. The complaint (to be clearly marked as such) is to be made to the editor, online author or publisher within the following time limits: